Majis-R/COMP.SE.200-2024-2025-G21/README.md

   - `eq`

 The tests check correctness and expected behaviour based on specification and documentation.
-Defects discovered by the tests are reported as GitHub Issues and with Bug Reports (src/test/bug_reports) structured bug report template.
+Defects discovered by the tests are reported as GitHub Issues with structured bug report template.

 ---